DHTMLX/docs-todolist/docs/api/rest_api/methods/send_method.md

 ~~~

-The following example demonstrates how to add more headers to the **send** method:
+The following examples demonstrate how to add more headers to the **send** method.

 ~~~js
 const customHeaders = {